bangbangcon/bangbangcon.github.io/index.md

 > "This weekend #bangbangcon showed me **a world I want to live in all
 > the time**" --
 > [@nathanstilwell](https://twitter.com/nathanstilwell/status/729442220156276741)
+-->

-We plan to make !!Con 2017 at least as good!
+With your help, we plan to make !!Con 2017 at least as good!

 ## How do I get updates?